vishesharma20/student-manager-system/README.md

 # Student Management System (C++)

-A simple console-based Student Management System built using C++.
-Use the downloadable executable file to run the system locally.
+A simple console-based Student Management System built using C++ Use the downloadable executable file to run the system locally.

 This project allows users to: